mochienya/webnya/src/lib/blogs/autopgp.md

 The abacus market login process is just a whole lot of human verification and security checks.

-I that in the settings page, there was a section for logging in by decrypting a PGP message.
+I noticed that in the settings page, there was a section for logging in by decrypting a PGP message.
 After a bit of research I decided it actually would be slower, as I would have to:
 - Copy the message
 - Open an online PGP message decryptor and paste the message
 - Find where I store my private key and copy it